ImperialCollegeLondon/ReCoDE-Gene-Network-Analysis/docs/Chapter 1 Background on Single-Cell RNA-Sequencing.md

 ## Introduction

-In this notebook, we will cover the foundations of single-cell RNA-sequencing, how to acquire and process the data into the desired format for gene network analysis.
+In this notebook, we will cover the foundations of single-cell RNA-sequencing as well as how to acquire and process the data into the desired format for gene network analysis.

 ## Learning Objectives